ibexa/documentation-developer/docs/customer_management/cp_applications.md

 ## Customization of an approval process

-In this procedure, you will add a new status to the approval process of business account application.
+In this procedure, you add a new status to the approval process of business account application.

 ### Add new status

-First, go to `config/packages/ibexa.yaml` and add `verify` status to the configuration:
+First, go to `config/packages/ibexa.yaml` and add a `verify` status to the configuration:

 ```yaml
 ibexa: